trashcanWolves/trashcanWolvesPorfolio/README.md

 1. Picture=Home
 2. About; takedown as note get back together tomorrow to talk about
 3. Resume; with resume downloadable as word document
-4. Design (This can maybe go where Publications Section Was Originally)
+4. Design (This can maybe go where Publications Section Was Originally) (Text Content Gathered)
    1. Akeelah and The Bee
    2. Princess & The Bee
    3. From Tom To Tennessee